 The water heater pressure relief valve is in place so that it can relieve excess pressure and temperature in a water heater if either of these is too high.
 Because this everyday appliance is a closed system, thermal expansion occurs in water heaters.

 Here’s how it works.
 Whether your water heater is heated by electric heating elements or a gas burner, both the metal tank and the water inside expand when the hot water temperature is somewhere between 120 and 140 degrees.

 It’s totally normal for the water and water heater to expand to a certain extend.
 After all, this is what naturally happens when the temperature rises.

 However, when the temperature is 210 degrees—or the pressure is 150 pounds per inch (psi)—this is far too much pressure and heat in the water heater.
 If it’s the case, you should change your hot water heater temperature or verify your heater thermostat.

 If your water heater pressure relief valve is working, this is when it will open.
 This releases steam and hot water from the discharge tube, making your water heater operate safely again.

 On the micro-level, the functioning of this valve works like this.
 The relief valve itself has been set up by a professional or pre-designed to open when the temperature or pressure reaches a dangerous level.

 When functioning properly, it will open as it’s designed to when the levels of heat or pressure are high.
 The liquid comes out through this auxiliary route, relieving the heat and pressure within the water tank.

 The rising of heat and pressure stops.
-Once the temperature and pressure returned to safe levels, the water heather pressure relief valve closes.
+Once the temperature and pressure return to safe levels, the water heater pressure relief valve closes.

 This specific state that the water heater is in is called the “blowdown.”
 Usually, the “blowdown” is defined by professionals (and is used in the design or set up of the valve) as a specific pressure percentage.